13 Ways to Keep Your Home Cool Without an Air Conditioner

 Feel like getting crafty?
 You can create your own air conditioner by using a fan, 3/8 copper coil, a water pump, ice, cooler box and a plastic pipe.
 Check out this tutorial for all the information you’ll need.
 Here are some air conditioning mistakes you can avoid if you have the appliance.

 How to Keep a Room Cool Without AC: Try Insulated Window Films

 Window films offer a ton of benefits, from cutting energy costs to providing you privacy while still enjoying the view and light of the great outdoors.
 They can provide up to 98 percent infrared heat reduction compared to unprotected windows, and reduce temperature imbalances in your home.
-Here’s more information on how to save energy and cut cooling costs.

 How to Keep a Room Cool Without AC: Install an Awning